Silicone Kitchen Utensils, Bakeware – Pros, Cons, Safety Tips, What to Buy

 - To remove baked items –release with a silicone spatula – place a plate on top and turn the bakeware upside down.
 Twist it slightly while gently pressing down on the base.
 Silicone is very resistant to heat and so items with food in it can go from oven to freezer or from freezer to oven.
 So you can prepare foods before hand, freeze and place them straight in the oven for cooking.

 - Do not slice the cooked items such as cakes and slices in the pans as the knives will slice into the silicone surface.
 The same applies to cooking utensils that are very easily scratched or cut by knives.

 - Silicone Bakeware and Utensils cook down very quickly.
 However this can be a trap because the contents may be very hot.
 The wobbly nature of the pans and hot food makes it very easy to spill hot contents onto yourself.
 So always put a plate under the pan when removing from the oven and use oven mitts when handling the pans

 - Silicone bakeware and pans may make the cooking times shorter.
 So check frequently and make the required adjustments for future baking.

 - While silicone is heat resistant it will melt at very high temperatures.
-Do not be tempted to use silicone bakeware on direct heat sources such as hot plates, grill plates, barbecue racks or stovetops.
-The same applies to silicone utensils which will melt is they come into contact with hotplates.
+Do not be tempted to use silicone bakeware on direct heat sources such as hot plates, grill plates, barbecue racks or stove tops.
+The same applies to silicone utensils which will melt if they come into contact with hotplates.

-- Avoid using steel wool or other abrasive cleaning tools or chemical abrasers as they will damage the surface.
+- Avoid using steel wool or other abrasive cleaning tools or chemical abrasives as they will damage the surface.

 - Place pans removed from the oven onto a cooling tray for ten minutes of so.
 This will allow the contents to pop out much easier.